 Quartz has intrigued the human race for millennia, second only to diamond in its clarity and hardness.
 Far East Quartz or Rock crystals have been sort after for thousands of years, for its carving stability and many beautiful objects, like ice sculptures have been created from antiquity by the great artists.

-Determining the age of Quartz minerals is a fickle process as crystals grow in environments of certain pressures, heat and with certain chemical elements in cavities of the earth, these crystals grow and fill the cavities.
-When the environment changes for various reasons, the crystals may stop growing.
+Determining the age of Quartz minerals is a fickle process as crystals grow in environments of absolute pressures, heat and with specific chemical elements in cavities of the earth, these crystals expand and fill holes.
+When the situation changes for various reasons, the crystals may stop growing.
 At what point the crystal started to grow or stops its growth cycle is undeterminable.
 In prehistory Quartz through deposition of minerals through hydro-thermal process’s was formed in this region, temperatures of nearly six hundred degrees and higher are needed for the crystal to build.

 Quartz laid down in the late Palaeozoic era, hundreds of million years ago, created the Quartz vein.
 Quartz is a very hard mineral and has been admired from prehistory for its similarities to diamond when cut and polished.